Foundations in Infant and Early Mental Health Practice: Certificate Lecture Series

-This training is an effective and economical way to integrate Infant Mental Health learning and practice into continuing professional education and staff engagement events.
-This 15 part training program aims to raise awareness and understanding of the unique needs of infants and toddlers in order to promote healthy social emotional development in the early years and reduce the likelihood of poor mental and physical health outcomes in the later years.
+This training is an effective and economical way to integrate infant and early mental health learning and practice into continuing professional education and staff engagement events.
+This 13-part training program aims to raise awareness and understanding of the unique needs of infants and toddlers in order to promote healthy social-emotional development in the early years and reduce the likelihood of poor mental and physical health outcomes in the later years.

-As part of the Family Law Initiative, Infant Mental Health Promotion has created a video series focusing on understanding infant mental health within the judicial system.
+As part of the Family Law Initiative, IEMHP has created a video series focusing on understanding infant and early mental health within the judicial system.
 The video series was developed to inform judges, lawyers and other legal professionals working on cases involving child protection and/or divorce.

-Valuable learning and networking opportunities for professionals who work with infants and families.
-Front line service providers, supervisors, educators, researchers, administrators, advocates, policy makers and anyone concerned with the care of very young children and their families can benefit from IMHP learning experiences.
+We offer valuable learning and networking opportunities for professionals who work with young children and their families.
+Frontline service providers, supervisors, educators, researchers, administrators, advocates, policy makers and anyone concerned with the care of very young children and their families can benefit from IEMHP learning experiences.

-Expanding Horizons for the Early Years - National Institute on Infant Mental Health
+Expanding Horizons for the Early Years - National Institute on Infant and Early Mental Health

-IMHP's biennial, three-day national learning event bringing together more than 400 multidisciplinary practitioners, clinicians, academics and researchers to share their work with infants toddlers and families.
-This event includes keynote presentations from leading infant mental health experts, as well as more than 30 different breakout sessions to choose from.
+IEMHP's biennial, three-day national learning event brings together more than 400 multidisciplinary practitioners, clinicians, academics and researchers to share their work with infants, toddlers and families.
+This event includes keynote presentations from leading experts as well as more than 30 different breakout sessions to choose from.